AriFordsham/GHCWiki/type-functions-solving.md

 ## Overall algorithm

-The overall algorithm is as in `new-single.tex`, namely
+The overall structure is as in `new-single.tex`, namely

 1. normalise all constraints (both locals and wanteds),
 1. solve the wanteds, and
 1. finalise.

+However, the three phases differ in important ways.
+In particular, normalisation includes decompositions & the occurs check, and we don't instantiate any flexible type variables before we finalise (i.e., solving is purely local).

 ## Normal equalities